cortexlabs/cortex/.github/ISSUE_TEMPLATE/bug-report.md

 [Description of the bug]

-### Application Configuration
+### Configuration

-[If applicable, any relevant resource configuration or the name of the example application]
+[If applicable, any relevant resource configuration or the name of the example]

 ### To Reproduce